July 24th, 2019 Last Updated on: February 16th, 2022

 American Experience: We Shall Remain

 This 2009 historical documentary focuses on 300 years of the past, which includes most of the well-known events and circumstances that many people interested in the past would know about.
 However, the focus of this three-part PBS series is firmly fixed on NA experiences and understanding.
 It covers the time after the Mayflower pilgrims first arrived, the horrific Trail of Tears, and Wounded Knee among other time periods.
-It includes no rose-colored glasses or dramatization of history.
+It includes no rose-colored glasses or dramatization of Native American history.
 Both negative and positive sides are included for each subject.

 Both native and non-native experts worked on this film, and many Native American experts were interviewed and approached for help.
-In the end, the dramatizations mixed with recorded information make for an engaging and informative presentation told from both sides as much as possible.
+In the end, the dramatizations mixed with recorded information make for an engaging watch and informative presentation told from both sides as much as possible.

 With Kevin Costner of “Dances With Wolves fame hosting, this Native American documentary seeks to give an overview of the vast number and diversity of the tribal people who lived across North and Central America.
-This box set includes eight parts that traverse history from the pre-Columbian era through the 19th-century assault by Europeans.
+This box set includes eight parts that traverse Native American history from the pre-Columbian era through the 19th-century assault by Europeans.
 This is a tragedy of epic proportions that uses everything from historical documents to eye-witness experiences to inform all who watch it.

 Other Native American Documentaries